 At the Summit, Ritu will focus on the critical role that developing Cultural Competence will play for Millennials.

 LinkedIn Sales Solution: Sales Manager – Transforming the Relationship Between Buyers and Sales

 Richard is a member of one of LinkedIn’s newest lines of business – Sales Solutions and is also a member of the LinkedIn Canada Management Team.
-With a background in engineering and management consulting, Richard has worked with executives across the world on some of their most pressing business issues.
+With a background in engineering and merchant consulting, Richard has worked with executives across the world on some of their most pressing business issues.
 He is also actively engaged with community work – including civic leadership, youth employment, the Aboriginal community, international development and politics.

 At the Summit, Richard will participate in our Millennial Panel.